khamiltonuk/calculator/README.md

-calculator
+Js Calculator
 ==========

-calculator made on javascript
+Calculator made using javascript
+A self initiated project to learn more about javascript